 Post 755, Williamsville (Webster Post): Oren Webster of Williamsville served as a corporal in the 130th Illinois Infantry from 1862 until 1864.
 He died in 1891 and is buried in Fancy Creek Cemetery near Sherman.
 Post probably chartered in 1893.

-SangamonLink thanks Chuck Hill, curator at the Grand Army of the Republic Memorial Museum, for writing the Facebook post that inspired this entry.
+SangamonLink thanks Chuck Hill, former curator at the now-closed Grand Army of the Republic Memorial Museum, for writing the Facebook post that inspired this entry.
 Thanks also to Chuck for helping research and fact-check the entry.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.